alfatetan/qa_automation_sample_ebay/lesson_1/homework.md

 [Click here to return to README.MD file](../README.md)

 <i>I tried to use different ways to achieve elements.
 E.g., most Amazon elements have IDs properties.
-Sometimes, I avoid it, especially because wanted more practice.</i>
+Sometimes, I avoid it, especially because wanted more practice using other ways.</i>

 All XPaths were written in ECMAScript 6 (JavaScript) format.